fidaear/detect-DDOS-using-Machine-Learning/README.md

 ## ⚙️ Algorithms Used

-- ✅ Decision Tree
 - ✅ Random Forest
+- ✅ Logistic Regression
-- ✅ Support Vector Machine (SVM)
+- ✅ Neural Networks

 Each model is trained and evaluated to compare accuracy and performance.